900,000 Virgin Media customers had their data exposed during a breach which took place between April 2019 and 28th February 2020.

 News of the Virgin Media data breach came to light on the evening of 5th March 2020 when the company informed customers that their personal data has been exposed.

-We understand that the personal data for around 900,000 of their customers was left accessible online and was not secure.
-Virgin Media say that the breach did not stem from a cyber-attack but an "incorrectly configured" database.
-The security flaw is said to have resulted from employee error and was identified by security researcher TurgenSec who alerted Virgin to the security flaw last Friday.
+It has been confirmed that the personal data for around 900,000 of their customers was left accessible online and was not secure.
+Virgin Media say that the breach did not stem from a cyberattack but an "incorrectly configured" database.
+The security flaw is said to have resulted from employee error and was identified by security researcher TurgenSec who alerted Virgin to the security flaw.

 So far, investigations have revealed that the unsecure database has been accessed by an unknown third-party at least once over the 10-month period (between April 2019 and 28th February 2020) it has been accessible online.
 It remains to be seen if the data accessed has been used, or whether victims of the data breach are at risk from cybercriminals.

-You should receive a breach notification email or text from Virgin Media if your data has been exposed.
+You should receive a breach notification from Virgin Media, which may be by email, text, or via the My Virgin Media portal to inform you if your data has been exposed.
 Customers are being warned to be vigilant about the risks of phishing, scam calls and identity theft.

 Information exposed in the data breach includes: